KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

   This is the label
 </label>
 ```

+{% info %}It’s worth mentioning that it is also possible to use 2 radio inputs instead (or even a button it should only work with JavaScript anyway).
+Sara Soueidan goes more in details about [designing and building toggle switches](https://www.sarasoueidan.com/blog/toggle-switch-design/).
+{% endinfo %}

 Now, we are going to need a little more than this.
 To avoid conveying the status of the checkbox relying solely on color ([WCAG Success Criteria 1.4.1 Use of Color](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-without-color.html)), we are going to use a couple icons.